afjal4/Precipitation-in-Sierra-Nevada/README.md

 [5]Pomeroy, J., Gray, D., & Toth, B. (1998).
 "The role of snow accumulation in the Sierra Nevada snowpack."
 Journal of Hydrology.
 Sturm, M., & Liston, G. (2003).
 [6]"Snow mechanics: A review of simple models."
 Cold Regions Science and Technology.
 [7]https://www.cambridge.org/core/services/aop-cambridge-core/content/view/1B4E44F8B47C1A39934475B264AF8F35/S0260305500263271a.pdf/rheological-measurements-of-the-viscoelastic-properties-of-snow.pdf
+[8]Ecology of Soil Erosion in Ecosystems, David Pimentel* and Nadia Kounang, College of Agriculture and Life Sciences